ietf-wg-acme/acme/draft-ietf-acme-acme.md

 holder's assent to the roll-over request.

-To create this request object, the client first constructs a key-change object describing the account to be updated and its account key:
+To create this request object, the client first constructs a keyChange object describing the account to be updated and its account key:

 account (required, string):
 : The URL for the account being modified.
-The content of this field MUST be the exact string provided in the Location header field in response to the new-account request that created the account.
+The content of this field MUST be the exact string provided in the Location header field in response to the newAccount request that created the account.

 oldKey (required, JWK):
 : The JWK representation of the old key

-The client then encapsulates the key-change object in an "inner" JWS, signed with the requested new account key.
+The client then encapsulates the keyChange object in an "inner" JWS, signed with the requested new account key.
 This "inner" JWS becomes the payload for the "outer" JWS that is the body of the ACME request.